 Organ meat.
 Muscle meat.
 Bones.
-These and other uncooked ingredients are what you’ll be buying, preparing, and serving your dog if you decide to put him on a raw diet for dogs.
+These and other uncooked ingredients are what you'll be buying, preparing, and serving if you decide to put your dog on a raw food diet.
 But be aware; these diets are controversial.
-Some people—like Ian Billinghurst, inventor of the BARF diet (see below)—say these foods are what dogs ate before they became domesticated.
+Some people—like Ian Billinghurst, inventor of the Biologically Appropriate Raw Food (BARF) diet—say these foods are what dogs ate before they became domesticated.
 Other experts think nutritionally balanced commercial dog foods are the right way to go.

 Learn more about the thinking behind raw food diets and the risks identified by the American Veterinary Medical Association (AVMA), Centers for Disease Control and Prevention (CDC), and the FDA before you throw away the kibble and get up close and personal with piles of raw meat.

-What Foods Are Served in a Raw Diet for Dogs?
+What Foods Are Included in a Raw Diet for Dogs?

 There are a variety of raw food diets, each touting a slightly different combination of foods.
 Some of the types you may have heard of: the Biologically Appropriate Raw Food (BARF) diet, the Prey Model Raw (PMR) diet, and the Ketogenic Raw Food (Keto) diet.

 The BARF diet is one variation of a raw food diet.
 Canine athletes such as racing greyhounds and sled dogs have been eating higher-fat raw food diets for a long time, according to The Journal for Nutrition.
 In 1993, Australian veterinarian Ian Billinghurst created the BARF diet for family dogs.
-He theorized dogs would do well on this diet because they ate such foods before they evolved to become pets.
+He theorized dogs would do well on this diet because they ate such foods before they became domesticated pets.

 Is the BARF Diet OK for Puppies?

-Yes, say the folks who believe in the BARF diet.
-But to avoid tooth damage, you shouldn’t give your puppy the weight-bearing bones from large animals such as cows or sheep according to The Happy Puppy.
+The folks who believe in the BARF diet say yes, but it's best to check with your pup's veterinarian first.
+If you both agree this is the right diet for your puppy, to avoid tooth damage you shouldn't give your puppy the weight-bearing bones from large animals such as cows or sheep according to The Happy Puppy.

-That site suggests if you’re trying to give your puppy raw food on a budget, you should prepare your puppy’s raw food yourself instead of buying prepackaged raw foods.
-Shop for cheaper animal parts such as chicken necks.
-And give your puppy the peelings from dog-safe fruits and vegetables.
+That site suggests if you're trying to give your puppy raw food on a budget, you should prepare your puppy's raw food yourself instead of buying prepackaged raw foods.
+Shop for cheaper animal parts that don't present a choking hazard for small puppy mouths and give your pup dog-safe fruits and vegetables.

 What Are the Benefits of a Raw Food Diet?